SimonKamp/unconditional-mpc/README.md

 ```

 # Running compiler
-To compile a program on, the general command is:
+To compile a program, the general command is:
 ```bash
 python compile_script.py input_path -o output_path
 ```